PranshuSrivastava/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis
-This is a sentiment analysis program in which I scraped tweets from twitter about the new whatsapp privacy policies.
-I used the twint repository to scrape tweets.
-The file is in the form of  a jupyter kernel with all the visualisations and analysis.
+This is a sentiment analysis project where I have scraped tweets off twitter about the "New Whatsapp Privacy Policies".
+I used the twint tool to scrape tweets.

+It is in the form of a jupyter notebook as they are the best in visualisation tasks.